PUSHING FOR PETS: Local Calvert Girl Scout advocates for improvements to animal facility

-“I love dogs, and I – I hate it when people don’t care about them because they’re always very loyal to you.”
-Explained VanMetre.
+“I love dogs, and I – I hate it when people don’t care about them because they’re always very loyal to you,” VanMetre said.

 Tatiana’s grandmother, Justine is also her Girl Scout Leader, volunteering for the past 2 years to foster these dogs until they’ve been adopted.

-“A lot of them have been abused, some we have found chained to trees and it was just breaking my heart and I just wanted to help them find homes.”
-Explained VanMetre.
+“A lot of them have been abused, some we have found chained to trees and it was just breaking my heart and I just wanted to help them find homes,” VanMetre said.

 When Tatiana and her Girl Scout group discovered last year the local animal shelter wasn’t equipped to keep dogs in the shade and away from the rain – she appeared in front of Calvert City Council looking to make a change.

-“I’m glad that we got this here because that’s how I knew they listened to us, we had to fight a little bit for it because that was a lot for me.”
-Said VanMetre.
+“I’m glad that we got this here because that’s how I knew they listened to us, we had to fight a little bit for it because that was a lot for me,” VanMetre said.

 But as colder weather approaches, it’s not enough to keep the dogs warm until they’re in a forever home.

-“Right now, the only heat source we have is only one small heater and it is pretty much useless at this time, the wind comes in and blows it so it’s not doable for them.”
-Explained Regina Manthei, City of Calvert Water Clerk and Animal Facility Assistant.
+“Right now, the only heat source we have is only one small heater and it is pretty much useless at this time, the wind comes in and blows it so it’s not doable for them,” said Regina Manthei, City of Calvert Water Clerk and Animal Facility Assistant.

 Currently, the facility has adopted out more than 150 animals in the last couple of years and is looking for community support for the needed improvements.

-“Right now, what we need are funds for the animal's care and funds for the blowing insulation if they cannot adopt.”
-Explained Manthei.
+“Right now, what we need are funds for the animal's care and funds for the blowing insulation if they cannot adopt,” Manthei said.

-“It’s been like a motivation, I want to make [my grandma] proud, she’s done a lot for me, especially all the Girl Scouts and I want to make sure I do something worthwhile.”
-Explained VanMetre.
+“It’s been like a motivation, I want to make [my grandma] proud, she’s done a lot for me, especially all the Girl Scouts and I want to make sure I do something worthwhile," VanMetre said.

 If you are interested in helping VanMetre’s efforts, you can take part by donating or adopting a dog by contacting Regina Manthei at the City of Calvert at (972) 333-0495 or Justine VanMetre at (281) 841-9730.